betole/playwright-pom-net/README.md

 # playwright-pom-net
-Template repository using PlayWright with .NET bindings and PoM pattern.
+Template repository using PlayWright with .NET bindings.
+Tests against [Cypress RealWold App](https://github.com/cypress-io/cypress-realworld-app) in order to showcase the capabilities of this implementation.